psoukie/zipchord/README.md

 I could not find any software that supported keyboard shortcuts of more than two keys and regular typing at the same time, so I built ZipChord to make this type of typing possible.

-[ZipChord version 2.0](https://github.com/psoukie/zipchord/releases/) includes several new features, including a completion of regularly typed "shorthands" and hints for available shortcuts.

 ## Features

 - Chord recognition (also known as chorded entry or chording)